-So here’s a little look into what the evolution of AI in project management looks like now and in the coming future.
+So here’s a look into what the evolution of AI in project management looks like now and in the coming future.

-Now: Limited project supporter
+Now: Early project supporter

-Early integrations of AI into project management will see it play a support role but to a limited capacity.
+Early integrations of AI into project management see it play a support role but to a limited capacity.
 Rather than being an almighty hand for all projects from its inception, project management AI will focus on supporting specific teams and areas with low complexity tasks.
 This will allow for speedy and simplified integration, letting teams reap the benefits of AI in the here and now.

 These capabilities are already open to us now.
 One of the most common forms of AI support in project management now is through AI chatbots.
 You’ve most likely come across a chatbox simply by scrolling through the internet and maybe you have even met our own handy PMO guide Lucy.
 But chatbots aren’t limited to customer service activities.
 They are being used across the spectrum from human resourcing to finance and accounting, marketing and more.

 Say goodbye to time wasted by project managers answering process-related questions or finding out details buried in files.
 Conversational AI chatbots take away those menial tasks and let project managers focus on more pressing tasks.